pgbackrest/pgbackrest/README.md

 * Default restore.conf is written to each backup.

 * Able to set timeout on ssh connection in config file.

+* File->wait() function.
+Waits for a file or directory to exist with configurable retry and timeout.

 ## required perl modules